Sis Bates: Playing career

-She has a .385 career batting average and hit .571 in 2020.
+During her Husky career, she has a .385 career batting average and hit .571 in 2020.
 She made zero errors in 2020 and two in 166 chances in 2019.
 She was named the Greatest Softball Shortstop of All Time by ESPN in 2020.
 She finished her career as the all-time leader in hits in program history.
+She was named Softball America Defensive Player of the Year three consecutive years from 2019 to 2021.
+She accumulated just five total errors at shortstop since the start of the 2019 season, which covered 125 games.
+Bates finished her college career with a fielding percentage of .982, the second-highest mark of any middle infielder in Washington program history.